Basic information about images

 Some like chocolate, some like strawberry.
 This is the choice for those that

-These images you should probably not use if you don't have a really good reason.
-You might be better of creating your own image
+These images you should probably not use without a really good reason.
+You might be better off creating your own image

-Is there any images that you think we should add don't hesitate contacting firstname.lastname@example.org
+If there any images that you think we should add, do not hesitate to contact Service Desk.

-This is a really small image which can be used to boot instance really fast.
-This can be useful to doing tests in Pouta, like does the network work or how fast can one launch an instances.
+This is a really small image which can be used to boot an instance really fast.
+This can be useful for doing tests in Pouta, such as testing if the network works or how fast you can launch an instance.
 You should not use this for persistent VMs, and you should always delete the instance when you are done with testing.
-There is very little reason for end-users using this image and if you are unsure, CentOS and Ubuntu are a better choice 99% of the time.
+There is very little reason for end-users using this image, and if you are unsure, CentOS and Ubuntu are better choices 99% of the time.